Pintuyan

 Pintuyan, officially the Municipality of Pintuyan (Lungsod sa Pintuyan; Bayan ng Pintuyan), is a municipality in the province of Southern Leyte, Philippines.
-According to the 2020 census, it has a population of 10,202 people.
+According to the 2024 census, it has a population of 10,930 people.

 History

 Pintuyan was established in 1865.
-During the American regime, the seat of Pintuyan was moved to Pintuyan from San Ricardo, upon the election of Perfecto Vazquez as Municipal President.
-From then on, the residents of barrio San Ricardo petitioned for a separate municipality.
-This was made into fruition by virtue of Executive Order No. 194 on October 24, 1965, separating 16 eastern barrios from Pintuyan.
+During the American period, the seat of Pintuyan was moved to Pintuyan from San Ricardo, upon the election of Perfecto Vazquez as Municipal President.
+Residents of San Ricardo petitioned for a separate municipality.
+San Ricardo became its own municipality, when Executive Order No. 194 was signed on October 24, 1965, separating 16 eastern barrios from Pintuyan.

 Geography

 The town's coastal waters are part of the Panaon Island Protected Seascape.